Murder of Sylvia Likens: Funeral

-The funeral service for Sylvia Likens was conducted at the Russell & Hitch Funeral Home in Lebanon on the afternoon of October 29.
+The funeral service for Sylvia Likens was conducted at the Russell & Hitch Funeral Home in Lebanon, Indiana, on the afternoon of October 29.
 The service was officiated by the Reverend Louis Gibson, with more than 100 mourners in attendance.
-Likens' gray casket remained open throughout the ceremony, with a portrait of her taken prior to July 1965 adorning her coffin.
+Likens's gray casket remained open throughout the ceremony, with a portrait of her taken prior to July 1965 adorning her coffin.

 In his eulogy, the Reverend Gibson stated: "We all have our time (of passing), but we won't suffer like our little sister suffered during the last days of her life."
-The Reverend Gibson then strode towards Likens' casket before adding, "She has gone to eternity."
+The Reverend Gibson then strode towards Likens's casket before adding, "She has gone to eternity."

-Following this service, Likens' casket was placed by pallbearers in a hearse and driven to the Oak Hill Cemetery to be interred.
-This hearse was one of a 14-vehicle procession to drive to the cemetery for Likens' burial.
-Her headstone is inscribed with the words: "Our Darling Daughter."
+Following this service, Likens's casket was placed by pallbearers in a hearse and driven to the Oak Hill Cemetery to be interred.
+This hearse was one of a 14-vehicle procession to drive to the cemetery for Likens's burial.
+Her headstone is inscribed "Our Darling Dau."

 Indictments

 On December 30, 1965, the Marion County grand jury returned first-degree murder indictments against Gertrude Baniszewski and two of her three oldest children, Paula and John Baniszewski Jr. Also indicted were Richard Hobbs and Coy Hubbard.
 All were charged with having repeatedly struck, beaten, kicked, and otherwise inflicting a culmination of fatal injuries to Sylvia Likens with premeditated malice.

 Three weeks prior to the filing of the indictments against the five defendants, Stephanie Baniszewski had been released from custody upon a writ of habeas corpus bond, with her attorney successfully contending the state had insufficient evidence to support any murder or culmination of fatal injuries charges against her.
 Stephanie waived her immunity from any potential impending prosecution while agreeing to testify against her family and any other individuals charged with abusing and murdering Likens.

-At a formal pretrial hearing held on March 16, 1966, several psychiatrists testified before Judge Saul Isaac Rabb as to their conclusions regarding psychiatric evaluations they had conducted upon three individuals indicted in Likens' murder.
+At a formal pretrial hearing held on March 16, 1966, several psychiatrists testified before Judge Saul Isaac Rabb as to their conclusions regarding psychiatric evaluations they had conducted upon three individuals indicted in Likens's murder.
 These experts testified that all three were mentally competent to stand trial.